The members of the committee

 lawyer; professor of Constitutional and Administrative Law at the University of Amsterdam; previously a member of the Dutch Council for Culture, member of the Public Administration Council and chair of the Committee evaluating the Cultural Heritage Preservation Act.

 To perform its duties, the Restitutions Committee enlists the support of its research agency/secretariat under the management of E. Campfens (director).
 The secretariat also comprises the following staff: A. Marck (deputy director/researcher), T. Brandse (office manager), I. El Achkar (management assistant), A.M.
 Jolles-van Loo (archivist), A.J.
 Kool (researcher), F.M.
-Kunert (researcher), E. Muller (researcher) and O.M. van Vessem (legal assistant).
+Kunert (researcher) and E. Muller (researcher).

 The staff members investigate the claims and report their findings to the members of the Committee.
 They look after the day-to-day affairs and prepare the Committee meetings.
 The director also acts as spokesperson.